 Part 6 (Ali Javadi-Abhari, Princeton University graduate student)

-Part 7 (audience Q&A and Ziad Ahmed, NIOT Board Member)
+Part 7 (audience Q&A and Ziad Ahmed, NIOT Board Member and youth activist)